 Clean and crisp is the name of the game when it comes to your new dining set.
 Let the food do all the talking with just a touch of MCM framing with this set.
 Fiesta 4-Piece Dinnerware Set, $40.

 Beautiful wood accents make your home special, and your dining accents should complement that.
 Shalinindia Handmade Napkin Rings, $9.

 #3.
 The Flatware and The Fabulous

-Brushed stainless steel and a classic teak handle give this flatware set that minimalist, mid mod feel, without getting too kitschy.
-Stainless Steel Flatware Set, $30.
+Polished stainless steel and a fun turquoise handle give this silverware set that retro, mid mod feel, without getting too kitschy.
+Annova Stainless Steel Silverware Set, $30.

 #5.
 A Glass With Mid Century Sass

 Some say you should put the expensive stuff you’d never buy yourself on your wedding registry.
 If you ascribe to that point of view, you’d better add these Versace-designed whiskey glasses to your list just in case Aunt Helen is feeling particularly generous.
 Longchamps Mid Century Whiskey Glasses, $44.

 Bring some of that retro flair to the dining table with a classic Scandinavian pattern in warm, inviting colors.
 Ambesonne Mid Century Tablecloth, $25.